 Call your doctor now if you:

-If you still feel intense pain for more than 1 month after the skin heals, see your doctor to find out if you have postherpetic neuralgia (PHN).
+If you still feel intense pain for more than 1 month after the skin heals, see your doctor to find out if you have PHN.
 Getting your pain under control right away may prevent nerve damage that may cause pain that lasts for months or years.

 As soon as you are diagnosed with shingles, your doctor probably will start treatment with antiviral medicines.
-If you begin medicines within the first 3 days of seeing the shingles rash, you have a lower chance of having later problems, such as postherpetic neuralgia.
+If you start taking medicines within the first 3 days of seeing the shingles rash, you have a lower chance of having later problems, such as postherpetic neuralgia (PHN).

 The most common treatments for shingles include:

 For severe cases of shingles, some doctors may have their patients use corticosteroids along with antiviral medicines.
-But corticosteroids are not used very often for shingles.
-This is because studies show that taking a corticosteroid along with an antiviral medicine doesn't help any more than just taking an antiviral medicine by itself.footnote 2
+But steroids aren't used very often for shingles.
+This is because studies show that taking a steroid medicine along with an antiviral medicine doesn't help any more than just taking an antiviral medicine by itself.footnote 2

-If you have pain that persists longer than a month after your shingles rash heals, your doctor may diagnose postherpetic neuralgia (PHN), the most common complication of shingles.
+If you have pain that lasts longer than a month after your shingles rash heals, your doctor may diagnose postherpetic neuralgia (PHN).
+It's the most common complication of shingles.
 PHN can cause pain for months or years.
-It affects 10 to 15 out of 100 people who have had shingles.footnote 3 Treatment to reduce the pain of postherpetic neuralgia includes:
+It affects 10 to 15 out of 100 people who have had shingles.footnote 3 Treatment to reduce the pain of PHN includes:

-Topical creams containing capsaicin may provide some relief from pain.
-There is also a high-dose skin patch available by prescription (Qutenza) for postherpetic neuralgia.
-Capsaicin may irritate or burn the skin of some people, and it should be used with caution.
+Creams that contain capsaicin may provide some relief from pain.
+You put them on your skin.
+There is also a high-dose skin patch available by prescription (Qutenza) for PHN.
+Capsaicin may irritate or burn the skin of some people.
+It should be used with caution.

-In some cases, shingles causes long-term complications.
+In some cases, shingles causes long-term problems.
 Treatment depends on the specific complication.